dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/auth0-migration.md

 - Single sign-on URL &mdash; `https://<YOUR_AUTH0_URI>/login/callback?connection={slug}`
 - Audience URI (SP Entity ID) &mdash; `urn:auth0:<YOUR_AUTH0_ENTITYID>:{slug}`

-Sample steps to update (you must complete all of them to ensure uninterrupted access to dbt Cloud):
+Sample steps to update (you must complete all of them to ensure uninterrupted access to dbt Cloud and should coordinate making these changes with your identity provider admin):

 1. Replace `{slug}` with your organization’s login slug.
 It must be unique across all dbt Cloud instances and is usually something like your company name separated by dashes (for example, `dbt-labs`).